 Does joint pain only affect older pets?

-While it’s most often older pets that suffer from arthritis, pets of any age are prone to the condition.
-Larger breeds, overweight pets and working dogs are most likely to suffer.
-It’s worth noting that arthritis is more common after an injury, such as a break or a sprain, as well as genetic conditions like hip dysplasia, or even after surgery.
+While it’s most often older pets that suffer from arthritis, pets of any age can be prone to the condition.
+Larger breeds, overweight pets and working dogs are most likely to experience this.
+It’s also worth noting that arthritis is more common after an injury, such as a break or a sprain, surgery, or with genetic conditions like hip dysplasia.

 Symptoms of joint pain